 |

 Current transportation planning includes proposals to link Cincinnati to other cities in the Midwest via conventional intercity rail and high-speed rail.
-However, as the Metro Cincinnati project deals primarily with rail transit within the metropolitan area, these modes are not applicable to the project.
+However, as the Metro Cincinnati project deals primarily with rail transit within the metropolitan area, these modes are outside the scope of this project.
+For rail transit within the region, the question then becomes: What form will a regional rail system will ultimately take?

 Light Rail vs. Heavy Rail